AustinCodingAcademy/JS211-8week-ebook/ebook-folder/workspace/resources/classOutlineTemplate.md

 Today we're going to:

-* GENERIC OBJECTIVE: *By re-engaging with previously learned knowledge and applying it to a new challenge the student will deepen their understanding and be prepared to creatively reuse these techniques in new ways.*
+*OBJECTIVE: By re-engaging with previously learned knowledge and applying it to a new challenge the student will deepen their understanding and be prepared to creatively reuse these techniques in new ways.*

 1. Questions for Student Led Discussion
 2. Interview Challenge